 We left Marmot Basin with a sense of fulfillment.
 This final trip to the mountains during a sojourn back to Alberta turned into one of my best days in recent memory; a veritable playground of fresh snow with great friends.

-With a small taste of the Rocky Mountains behind me, it’s safe to say that the 2012/13 season is looking extremely promising for Western Canada and the multitude of world-class ski resorts that we are home to.
 Here's to hoping that everyone else gets to experience the same amount of fun I've been lucky enough to have.
 For now, it’s back to Vancouver Island and Mount Washington.

 Sterling's day at Marmot Basin concluded a trek that saw him re-discover Lake Louise Ski Area, spend a night at Castle Mountain Chalets, rip it up at Kicking Horse Mountain Resort, and take in the phenomenal Kicking Horse River Lodge.

 Inspired to take a trip to Jasper this winter?
 Click on the green box at the top of the page - "Plan Your Trip to Jasper: - to get some helpful suggestions that will make your travels easier.

 SnowSeekers and Backside Tours are offering a signature experience to ski with Olympic champion Ross Rebagliati on Whistler's slopes.
 Read more